-Metal Inert Gas (MIG) welding involves a wire-fed consumable electrode that is continuously pushed through a nozzle.
+To begin, Metal Inert Gas (MIG) welding involves a wire-fed consumable electrode that is continuously pushed through a nozzle.
 MIG works using a spool gun that feeds the consumable wire electrode at a constant speed.
 The wire is deposited as filler metal onto the parent material.
 Therefore, it is not possible to MIG weld without adding filler metal.
 Once the machine is properly setup, the proper weave size, and the speed is determined, a welder only needs to “point-and-shoot”.
 Set up is the most difficult part, and involves selecting the correct shielding gas, wire feed speed, and voltage.
-The weld area is protected from atmospheric gases like nitrogen and oxygen by using a shielding gas emitted by the spool gun.
+A shielding gas emitted by the spool gun protects the weld area from atmospheric gases like nitrogen and oxygen.

-The main benefits of MIG are the ease of use and speed of the application.
+The ease of use and speed of the application benefit MIG welding greatly.
 Compared to TIG welding, MIG is much quicker and requires less skill.
 MIG has the capacity to put less heat into the part than TIG along with a lower operating cost.
-The main downsides to MIG are tied to setup and clean up.
-The consumable wire spool and shielding gases are chosen based on what metal is to be welded.
+The main downsides to MIG involve setup and clean up.
+Welders choose the consumable wire spool and shielding gases based on what metal makes up the weldment.
 When changes are required, setup time is increased.
 Clean up time is increased to remove any unwanted spatter created during the welding process.
-When MIG welding, the area also needs to be clean of rust, paint, or other debris.
+Finally, when MIG welding, the area also needs to be clean of rust, paint, or other debris.

 TIG Welding: Tungsten Inert Gas